 THE FINAL WORD!

 The process of transforming project requirements into secure software requires an appropriate SDLC model.
 Because it's likely to miss the issues while coding if there is no detailed plan in place, only using the suitable methodologies and tools can you increase the efficiency, cut down expensive costs, and reduce the risks.
-With enough knowledge of how to choose the SDLC model, an expert will build software in line with your requirements and make the security practices work for your business.
+With enough knowledge of how to choose the SDLC model, a software development expert will build customized solution with your requirements and make the security practices work for your business.